- Service Development Policy and Methods

 - List of prescribed specialised services directly commissioned by NHS England as at April 2018

 Chemotherapy supportive drugs were recognised as an integral part of a chemotherapy regimen when the chemotherapy procurement bands were introduced into the tariff payment system.
 The drugs incorporated into these payment bands were those that were routinely used during the administration of chemotherapy and are a recognised part of the chemotherapy regimen.
-So, as examples, anti-emetics, low molecular weight heparin, G-CSF (listed exclusion) are routinely given as part of some chemotherapy regimens.
+So, as examples, anti-emetics, low molecular weight heparin, G-CSF are routinely given as part of some chemotherapy regimens.
 Drugs which are given to patients outside a chemotherapy regimen to correct or treat cancer/chemotherapy-related complications such as infections and blood dyscrasias, for example, antibiotics and epoetin, are not considered supportive drugs in this context.
 The accompanying table provides a definitive list of supportive drugs that will be routinely reimbursed by NHS England when given as part of a chemotherapy regimen.
+These chemotherapy supportive drugs will be funded as part of a budget (block payment) provided to NHS Trusts to fund medicines.

 Specialised commissioning is supported by a range of NHS England generic commissioning (listed below) policies that are to be applied consistently and cover a range of areas.